Kundan696922/shopmate/README.md

 # 🛒 ShopMate – Shopping List Web App

-**ShopMate** is a responsive and user-friendly **Shopping List with Estimation** web app built using **ReactJS + Bootstrap 5 + Vite**.
+**ShopMate** is a responsive and user-friendly **Shopping List web app** built using **ReactJS + Bootstrap 5 + Vite**.
 ShopMate helps you keep track of your shopping items, their prices, and calculate total estimated cost effortlessly.
 Items are saved locally, so your data stays even after refreshing the page.

 ---